-- All new development, redevelopment, refinancing, acquisition, and liquidation projects and pro-forma must include an analysis and/or plan for maintenance, replacement, compliance, and funding - All projects must include a realistic long term financial projection, including the construction period, lease out period, and post-compliance period.
-Rent and lease out/vacancy assumptions must incorporate an analysis of competing current and planned projects in the neighborhood - SAHA will develop its own underwriting criteria and standard management and operating agreements - All projects must meet SAHA's general underwriting criteria and standard agreements - SAHA will value the economic contribution of its tax exempt status and negotiate project economics commensurate with this value contribution - SAHA will not allow other housing authorities to do business in Bexar County to ensure the proceeds of these transactions benefit the local community.
-We also recognize the importance of creating and maintaining deal terms that are most beneficial to SAHA and not be undercut by other agencies. - Assets which are not performing well or land without significant development potential will be considered for liquidation - Revenues generated from these activities will be reinvested into preserving or expanding affordable housing
+- All new development, redevelopment, refinancing, acquisition, and liquidation projects and pro-forma must include an analysis and/or plan for maintenance, replacement, compliance, and funding - All projects must include a realistic long term financial projection including the construction period, lease out period, and post-compliance period

+Rent and lease out/vacancy assumptions must incorporate an analysis of competing current and planned projects in the neighborhood

+- SAHA will develop its own underwriting criteria and standard management and operating agreements - All projects must meet SAHA's general underwriting criteria and standard agreements - SAHA will value the economic contribution of its tax exempt status and negotiate project economics commensurate with this value contribution - SAHA will not allow other housing authorities to do business in Bexar County to ensure the proceeds of these transactions benefit the local community.
+We also recognize the importance of creating and maintaining deal terms that are most beneficial to SAHA and not be undercut by other agencies.
+However, if SAHA is unable to be the development partner, the Board may consider the request. - Assets which are not performing well or land without significant development potential will be considered for liquidation - Revenues generated from these activities will be reinvested into preserving or expanding affordable housing